waseem-medhat/blog/content/posts/reflecting-on-my-web-dev-journey.md

 With that said, I am writing this article in an attempt to recap particular stages of this journey.
 This would serve as both a reflection on the past and some thoughts about the future.
-I did write similar ideas in earlier articles, but this one particular should flesh things out and focus solely on web development (unlike previous ones that had statistical programming in the mix).
+I did write similar ideas in earlier articles, but this one in particular should flesh things out and focus solely on web development (unlike previous ones that had statistical programming in the mix).

 So, without further ado, here goes my story...